-Your Criminal Threats Defense Lawyers
+Your San Diego Criminal Threats Crime Defense Lawyers

 With the enormous growth text messaging and internet messenger services, charges of Criminal Threats (formerly known as Terrorist Threats) are becoming more and more common.
-Prosecutors see these cases as slam dunks because they frequently have written documentation the threats.
-With this new confidence, prosecutors are seeking felony convictions for what frequently amount to just momentary outburst of frustration or anger.
+Prosecutors see these cases as slam dunks because they frequently have written documentation of the threats.
+With this new confidence, prosecutors are seeking felony convictions for what frequently amounts to just momentary outburst of frustration or anger.
 The best defense attorneys know that these cases are far from open and shut.
 They use experienced investigators to disprove the elements of the crime.
-At MyCriminalDefense, we know how to pick apart these cases and create reasonable doubt in the eyes of the jury, the court and the prosecutors.
+At MyCriminalDefense, we know how to pick apart these cases and create reasonable doubt in the eyes of the jury, the court, and the prosecutors.

 What are Criminal Threats?

 California Penal Code §422 defines criminal threats as threats to kill or cause great bodily injury.

 What must the prosecution prove to convict someone of Criminal Threats?

 1. The defendant willfully threatened to unlawfully kill or cause great bodily injury.